JitheshMithra/Open-source-and-reproducible-QEC-simulator-to-analyze-variations-in-noise-assumptions/README.md

   - This tool computes the exact analytical baseline using the binomial distribution model
   - It will output a plot with both curves and an absolute error subplot (log-scaled) to validate the agreement

-Most QEC tools are held to large institutions or require heavier setup/specialized environments.
+Most QEC tools need instituitional access or require complex environments and setup.
 This tool runs locally from the command line and has no other dependencies, being fully reproducible with fixed seed.

 **Current Project structure:**
 ```